freetalk-fun/devtalk/docs/index.md

 hero:
   name: DevTalk.fun
-  text: A blog and forum to to learn about dev stuff.
+  text: A blog and forum... for Devs!
-  tagline: It's the FUN way to learn tech.
+  tagline: Our tutorials will take you from jizzling to jizzboss!
   actions:
     - theme: brand
       text: The Notebook